Telegram founder commits to Ukraine user privacy

 But the ban was reversed in 2021.

-And since the invasion of Ukraine, the platform has attracted an increasing number of Russian channels, including state-media channels, restricted by other social-media companies such as Facebook.
+Mr Wildon said that after that date, "there was a notable drop in total followers.
+This appears to be due to actions taken by Telegram to restrict state media.
+However, total followers across the 183 Russian-language channels we monitor have been slowly increasing back to pre-restrictions levels."

-Logically.ai, which analyses disinformation, told Business Insider it was now tracking 187 Russian-language channels on Telegram, with a total of five million followers - a number that had grown by 60% during the previous week.
+Mr Durov has previously voiced concerns about unverified information on the platform.

-Mr Durov had considered pulling the plug on the service for the countries involved in the conflict, saying he did not want "Telegram to be used as a tool that exacerbates conflicts and incites ethnic hatred".
+He had reportedly considered pulling the plug partially or completely on channels in countries involved in the conflict for the duration of hostilities, saying he did not want "Telegram to be used as a tool that exacerbates conflicts and incites ethnic hatred".

 But after appeals from users who said they relied on the app, he relented, while warning: "Double-check and do not take on faith the data that is published in Telegram channels during this difficult period."